 Saturday arrived and the agonizing wait was over for the check ride, with only a very gentle breeze blowing, it was perfect flying weather for stationary torque rolls and hovers.
 It just does not get any better than this.
-Prior to the flight, as usual, I had all intentions to conduct a structured method in flight testing beginning with a conservative rolling take off, level flight to trim and proceed with basic aerobatic maneuvers, the basic stuff you would read in most reviews.
-With the sweet sound of the Castle Creations Phoenix 35 ESC arming, I did a quick customary routine preflight check.
-The usual stuff; ailerons; check, rudder; check, elevator; check, German techno trance music blasting at full volume;
+Prior to the flight, as usual, I had all intentions to conduct a structured method in flight testing beginning with a conservative rolling take off, level flight to trim and proceed with basic aerobatic manoeuvres, the basic stuff you would read in most reviews.
+With the sweet sound of the Castle Creations Phoenix 35 ESC arming, I did a quick customary routine pre-flight check.
+The usual stuff; ailerons; check, rudder; check, elevator; check, German techno trance music blasting at full volume; ....NOT...yaadaa, yaadaa, yaadaa....!
+I noticed that the low rates appeared a bit too conservative for my liking, especially on the maiden flight where I may need the extra authority to fight for control, juts in case things gets out of hand and proceeded to select Rate 3.
+It was now time to advance the throttle.